 The village of Frostville was a response to the changes brought on by suburbanization; the historic enclave was born from an endeavor by the North Olmsted Historical Society to prevent the demolition of a vacant home standing within the Rocky River Reservation.
 The aged farmhouse sat on land purchased by the Metropolitan Park Board in 1925.
 The homestead was maintained as a rental property until the 1950s, despite not having electricity or indoor plumbing.
 The historical society rallied upon learning of the building’s imminent doom, and incorporated as a non-profit association in 1961.
 The Cleveland Metropolitan Park Board agreed to spare the structure for use as a public museum and cultural center, even though policies enacted during the 1950s curtailed the allocation of park lands for exclusive use by private groups.

-Guided by Olmsted Historical Society's vision for recreating a small village representative of 19th century life in Ohio, Frostville steadily grew and took shape as a living history museum.
+Guided by Olmsted Historical Society's vision for recreating a small village representative of 19th-century life in Ohio, Frostville steadily grew and took shape as a living history museum.
 In 1976, a one-room cabin built during the mid 1830 was placed in the company of the Prechtel House and Briggs House.
 A two-story federal style home known as the Carpenter House, which was also erected during the 1830s, was transported to Frostville in 1987.
-A church dating back to the mid-1800s was relocated to the homestead in 2005, and was soon-after neighbored by a carriage house traced to North Olmsted’s first settler.
+A church dating back to the mid-1800s was relocated to the homestead in 2005, and was soon joined by a carriage house traced to North Olmsted’s first settler.
 The restoration process for each historic building was long and costly, with many a rummage sale, haunted house, and auction held to acquire necessary finances.
 Additional structures built on-site included a general store, an events barn, a workshop, and a display barn.
 All the while, the historical society continued to curate a collection of antiques representative of the region’s history.
-Plans are currently underway by the Olmsted Historical Society to both construct a one-room schoolhouse and rebuild a detached summer kitchen annex of the Carpenter House.
+In 2017 the Olmsted Historical Society constructed a one-room schoolhouse and hoped to rebuild a detached summer kitchen annex of the Carpenter House.

 After over half a century in operation, Frostville is no longer haunted by the ghost of Thomas Briggs during the Halloween season.
 The turmoil created by the rapid suburbanization of North Olmsted in the 1950s and 1960s subsided.
 The rush of newcomers slowed to a crawl; the population peaked in the 1980s at over 36,000 residents, and proceeded to decline.
 While traces of the region’s agricultural past have all but disappeared from the city's landscape, members of the historical society continue their efforts to keep the past alive at the museum complex.
 Visitors to the living museum in Rocky River Reservation are invited to surround themselves in a world pieced together through the research. physical toil, and craftsmanship of Olmsted Historical Society members.
 By curating an environment illustrative of 19th century Americana, the village of Frostville offers park-goers a physical link and sense of continuity with the bygone days of Olmsted Township's earliest settlers.